-Table 1: Hypothetical Studies of a Population at Risk ofthe Malignant Middle Cerebral Artery Syndrome
+Table 1: Hypothetical Studies of a Population at Risk for the Malignant Middle Cerebral Artery Syndrome

 A study looking for genetic risk factors for the malignant MCA syndrome.
 Other than blood collected for DNA analysis, all research data are abstracted from clinical data and all patients receive standard clinical care.
 Patients are followed to determine who develops the malignant MCA syndrome.
-Those with and without the syndrome are compared with identify-specific genetic variants associated with the syndrome.
+Those with and without the syndrome are compared to identify specific genetic variants associated with the syndrome.